tawhid3482/Event-management/README.md

 D: ReferenceError

 Answer:=> A: ['🍕', '🍫', '🥑', '🍔']
-explanation:=> if the variable is an object, its properties can be modified.
+explanation:=> If the variable is an object, its properties can be modified.
 In the given scenario, the info.favoriteFood property is changed to "🍝", but the original food array remains unaltered, resulting in ['🍕', '🍫', '🥑', '🍔']

 4/ function sayHi(name) {
   return `Hi there, ${name}`;